KempnerInstitute/distributed-inference-vllm/README_DeepSeekR1.md

 - **Maximum GPU Utilization Limit**: 90%
 - **GPUs**: 16 × NVIDIA H100 80GB (4-GPU Servers)

-The estimated memory breakdown with above specs are
+The estimated memory breakdown with the above specifications is as follows:

 | Component       | Usage      |
 |----------------|------------|